miguelmayhem92/ImageFinder/README.md

 ![alt text](https://github.com/miguelmayhem92/ImageFinder/blob/main/diagrams/img3.jpg)
 ![alt text](https://github.com/miguelmayhem92/ImageFinder/blob/main/diagrams/img4.jpg)

-(for some reason the json is displayed in a no sorted fashion on fastapi but top 3 is there)

 ## Conclusions

 The ImageFinder use case enters in the domain of image matching.
 A solution was found using a pretrained model that helps to convert an image dataset into a numerical matrix (embedding) and the same for an input image.
 Then cosine similarity can be computed and the embeddings image dataset can be ranked and a top x can be displayed.